Captcha-ML/tokamak-unsupervised/README.md

 There are two main Jupyter notebooks in this project, each serving a different purpose:

 1. **Run.ipynb**:
    - Use this file if you want to dive deep into all implementations and the reasoning behind them.
-It's a comprehensive notebook that covers the entire workflow from data preprocessing to model training and evaluation.
+It's a comprehensive notebook that covers the entire workflow from data preprocessing, both unsupervised and supervised approach, model training and evaluation.

 2. **Predict.ipynb**:
-   - This file is for those who want to directly run the supervised model.
-It's streamlined for quick execution and getting predictions from the model without delving into the underlying details.
+   - This file is for those who want to directly run the LSTM supervised model.
+It's designed for quick execution and getting predictions from the model without getting into the underlying details.

 ## Prerequisites